randyhoffner/FEND-Proj-5/README.md

 ###Repository Contents

-The gh-pages branch contains only the dist code files, so the project may be opened by browsing to http://randyhoffner.github.io/FEND-Proj-4 .
+The gh-pages branch contains only the dist code files, and the project may be opened by browsing to http://randyhoffner.github.io/FEND-Proj-5 .

 ###License